construction-and-maintenance

 The Narrow AI Contribution

 The modest AI exposure comes primarily from project planning and material estimation, where software tools can calculate quantities and help with layout design.
-Some specialized CNC stone-cutting machines can handle repetitive cuts, but these are used in large-scale production settings, not on construction sites.
+Some specialized CNC stone-cutting machines can handle repetitive cuts, but these are used in large-scale production settings (think tile and slab cutting), not on construction sites where the masonry is being built.

 A Craft With a Future